Nicky Lopez Player Props: Royals vs. Twins

 Nicky Lopez At The Plate

-- Lopez has three doubles, a triple and eight walks while hitting .184.
+- Nicky Lopez is batting .192 with three doubles, a triple and eight walks.

-- Lopez has gotten a hit in seven of 22 games this season (31.8%), with multiple hits twice.
+- In eight of 23 games this season (34.8%), Nicky Lopez has reached base via hit, and that includes multiple hits twice.

-- Lopez has driven in a run in five games this season (22.7%), including one multiple-RBI game.
+- Nicky Lopez has driven in a run in five games this year (21.7%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.